 - 1 tablespoon balsamic vinegar

-Meanwhile, heat the oil over medium heat.
-Sauté the onion and carrots for 5 to 6 minutes until the onions soft and translucent.
-Add the garlic and sauté 1 minute.
+- Heat the oil in a large, deep skillet over medium heat.
+Add the onions and sauté 5 to 6 minutes until soft and translucent.

 - Add the garlic, tomato paste, oregano, basil, and salt and mix until incorporated well.

 - Add the red wine and simmer until most of the liquid has evaporated.

 - Add the chickpea walnut mixture, tamari and crushed tomatoes.
 Stir well and simmer for 15 to 20 minutes until thick and bubbly, stirring occasionally.